-The Series 2019D-2 Bonds are issued under and pursuant to the Constitution and statutes of the State of New York (the "State"), including the Metropolitan Transportation Authority Act, being Title 11 of Article 5 of the Public Authorities Law, Chapter 43-A of the Consolidated Laws of the State of New York, as amended to the date of this opinion letter (herein called the "Issuer Act"), and under and pursuant to proceedings of MTA duly taken, including a resolution adopted by the members of MTA on March 26, 2002 entitled "General Resolution Authorizing Transportation Revenue Obligations" (the "General Resolution"), as supplemented by the Multiple Series Transportation Revenue Refunding Bond Supplemental Resolution adopted on December 12, 2018 (collectively with the General Resolution, the "Resolution").
+The Series 2020C-2 Bonds are issued under and pursuant to the Constitution and statutes of the State of New York (the "State"), including the Metropolitan Transportation Authority Act, being Title 11 of Article 5 of the Public Authorities Law, Chapter 43-A of the Consolidated Laws of the State of New York, as amended to the date of this opinion letter (herein called the "Issuer Act"), and under and pursuant to proceedings of MTA duly taken, including a resolution adopted by the members of MTA on March 26, 2002 entitled "General Resolution Authorizing Transportation Revenue Obligations" (the "General Resolution"), as supplemented by certain other resolutions of said members (collectively with the General Resolution, the "Resolution").

-The Series 2019D-2 Bonds are dated, mature and are payable and bear interest all as provided in the Resolution.
+The Series 2020C-2 Bonds are dated, mature and are payable and bear interest all as provided in the Resolution.

-We have examined one of said Series 2019D-2 Bonds as executed and, in our opinion, the form of said Series 2019D-2 Bond and its execution are regular and proper.
+We have also examined one of said Series 2020C-2 Bonds as executed and, in our opinion, the form of said Series 2020C-2 Bond and its execution are regular and proper.